saidwrick/lyricify/README.md

 # Lyricify
-Web App that allows users to search for songs, and displays an embedded Spotify preview, as well as a link to the lyrics from Genius (lyric results may vary, especially for more obscure songs).
+Web App that allows users to search for songs.
+Results are displayed with an embedded Spotify preview and link to the lyrics from Genius (lyric results may vary, especially for more obscure songs).

 Live link: https://lyricify.netlify.app/